-All first-time applicants must pass the Washington knowledge test of traffic safety laws.
+All first-time applicants must pass the Washington written knowledge test.

-When moving to Washington, you may not need to take the knowledge test if you hold a valid out-of-state license.
+When moving to Washington, the knowledge test can be waived if you hold a valid out-of-state license.
 If you are under 18, you must show us proof that you have completed a driver-training course meeting Washington standards.

 If you hold an out-of-country license you are usually required to pass all examinations.
 Knowledge and drive test are waived if you hold a valid driver's license from British Columbia, Germany, South Korea, or Taiwan.

-When renewing your license, a new vision test is required.
-DOL may also require you to take both the knowledge and driving test again, if they find it necessary.
+When renewing your license, you must pass a new vision test.
+The Department of Licensing can also ask you to take both the knowledge and driving test again, if they find it necessary.
+Chances increase with age.

-What You Need to Know about Washington Written Test
+What You Need to Know about the Washington Written Test

-Tests are offered at driver licensing offices and will be given at a computerized test station, unless you have notified DOL about special needs.
+You can take the test at all driver licensing offices.
+You will use a computerized test station, unless you have notified DOL about any special needs.

-The test is a multiple-choice test with 40 questions, and you must correctly answer 32 of them to pass the test (80%).
-If you do not pass, there may be a waiting period before you can retest.
+The knowledge exam is a multiple-choice test with 40 questions, and you must correctly answer 32 of them to pass (80%).
+If you don’t pass, there may be a waiting period before you can retest.

-Before you can take the written knowledge test, you must pre-apply online or at a WA driver license office.
+Remember, before you can take the exam, you must pre-apply online or at a WA driver license office.